alozer/nodejsexpressmongo/README.md

 * open http://localhost:3000/ from your browser.

+* create a directory which name is "data" to your local application root folder.

 * Install mongodb from http://mongodb.org/.

 * cd C:\Program Files\MongoDB\Server\3.4\bin (command line)(change "C:\Program Files\MongoDB\Server\3.4\bin" with your local mongodb directory)